lmorse1390/wifite-modded/README.md

    * Bully is also used to fetch PSK if `reaver` cannot after cracking WPS PIN.
 * `cowpatty`: For detecting handshake captures.
 * `pyrit`: For detecting handshake captures.
+* `genpmk`: For precomputing hashes, ideal for those with low end systems and plenty of time.

 Installing & Running
 --------------------